iamajaybohra/AARIV_DEMO/README.md

 This is the copy of https://github.com/iamajaybohra/AARIV repo.
-Both are exactly same and this the hosted version of that repo.
+Both are exactly same and this is the hosted version of that repo.
 To see the original repo(the one shared with Microsoft Engage Team), visit the above link mentioned.

 # PathFinder